 For the rough sketch what I will do is get a photo of the wall for the mural or sometimes just the basic size and shape of the wall and start sketching up the idea on my iPad Pro using Procreate (good illustration software).
 Above you can see I have done the drawing on top of the photo of the wall.

 After this, if all is good I can go on and start to do the illustration for the mural that will best represent the final look of the mural.
-This is when I add more details to the mural illustration before having another review with the client.
+As a mural painter, I add more details to the mural illustration before having another review with the client for sign off.